 Wrapping It All Up

 All in all, I agree with much of what Dave Ramsey preaches.
-He has the heart of a teacher – unfortunately his material is getting a bit dated.
+He has the heart of a teacher – unfortunately, his material is getting a bit dated.
 In my Debt Payoff Playbook, I have a similar yet updated set of phases to help you become financially secure:

-- Phase 2: Save $1,500 – $2,000 for emergencies
+- Step 2: Save $1,500 – $2,000 for emergencies

-- Phase 5: 18-20% of your income into retirement
+- Step 5: 18-20% of your income into retirement

-- Phase 8: Invest for success
+- Step 8: Invest for success

-Keep the goal of a financially secure life in the forefront of your mind.
+Keep the goal of a financially secure life at the forefront of your mind.
 You can do it!!
 You work too hard to be this broke!